bmlt-enabled/BMLTiOSLib/README.md

 TO DO
 -----

 - Make tasks interruptable without terminating the session.
 Currently, the way to terminate a task is to terminate the session.
 This works great for search apps, but not so good for admin apps, as the session carries the login.
-If you terminate the session, to force the user to log back in.
+If you terminate the session, you force the user to log back in.
 - Make the library multi-tasking.
 Currently, the library works in a single-threaded manner.
 It should be able to handle multiple simultaneous tasks.

 NICE TO HAVE